 6. How many adults can we bring?

 Adult leaders play an important leadership role on our trips.
 A leader is to be at least 20 years of age and to be someone who is coming to minister to the teenagers in your group.
-We require a ratio of 1 adult leader for every 5 senior high school students.
+We require a ratio of 1 adult leader for every 5 high school students.
 Because everything we do is geared towards youth, and we do not want to disrupt the work and feel of the week, we ask that you stay as close to this ratio as possible.
 If you bring students of both genders, you must have accompanying leaders of both genders.
 Each Adult (18 or older at the time of the mission trip) will have to go through the Safe Environment programs within their respected Diocese to attend.
-Verification of Safe Environment standing must be presented for every adult by May 1.
+Verification of Safe Environment standing must be presented for every adult by May 1 for summer mission trips or at least one month before fall, winter, and spring mission trips.
 Groups will need to provide Catholic Mission Trips, Inc., with a letter from the pastor, principal, or chaplain verifying that all participants 18 or older at the time of the mission trip are in full compliance with diocesan safe environment policies.

 7. What dates are available?